vlgiitr/academic-kickstart/content/authors/prakash/_index.md

 - prakash

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 100
+weight : 10

 # Role/position
-role: Microsoft India
+#role: Microsoft India

 # Organizations/Affiliations
 organizations: